jiayuehua/blog/_posts/2021-03-07-copy-elision-borks-escape-analysis.md

 the _move_ constructor, not the _copy_ constructor, even though the returned expression `x` is totally an lvalue.

-> I have a proposal before LWG right now —
+> I have a proposal before EWG right now —
 > [P2266](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2266r0.html) —
 > which in C++23 will make that `x` into an rvalue, literally.
 This radically simplifies
 > the wording and compiler implementation around "implicit move."